Parcothsai/python_linkedin/README.md

 ```

-Detection of google captcha is implemented, you must be press "Enter" when you complete the captcha
+Detection of google captcha is implemented, you must be press "Enter" when you complete the captcha :satisfied: :satisfied: :satisfied:

 If you need help, use python ``` growth.py -h ``` or ``` growth.py --help ```